-The sound era created a demand for stars capable of delivering dialog and Hollywood turned to stage actors to fill the gap.
-Many struggled with the more intimate medium, unable to feel comfortable with the camera or modulate their delivery.
+The sound era created a demand for stars capable of delivering dialogue and Hollywood turned to stage actors to fill the gap.
+Many struggled with the more intimate medium, uncomfortable with the camera or unable to modulate their delivery.
 Hence, many films of this era feel stagy.

 In contrast to these stiff, theatrical performances, Tracy’s turn overflows with energy and effortless charm.
 Consider the scene where he’s brought before the warden following a failed escape.
 Tracy, leaning in to sit on the warden’s desk, says:

 Say, listen warden, I wanna make a little bargain with you.
 You know, I thought you looked a little bit worried out there in the yard.
 You know… thinking I might leave here a little bit unexpectedly?
 Now I wanna tell you something warden—now I’m on the square with this—I shoot straight, see…when I decide to go, I’ll warn you.
 How’s that?

 Director John Ford helps.
 Rather than stand and deliver lines, Ford has Tracy in constant motion—leaning over furniture, tossing a baseball, fidgeting with the warden’s cigar case, playing with a knife—anything to keep him moving.
 This perpetual action distracts from the static camera work necessitated by the early sound-proofing technology, which rendered the cameras silent but immobile.